cyralinc/sidecar-failopen/README.md

 ![Cyral Sidecar Fail Open for AWS - Architecture](./img/fail_open_aws.png)

-The lambda function lives in [its own repo](https://github.com/cyralinc/health-check-aws).
+The lambda function lives in [its own repo](https://github.com/cyralinc/sidecar-failopen-healthcheck-aws).

 # Limitations

 Some limitations apply to the operation of the fail-open feature, as described below.

+## Repositories supported

+PostgreSQL and MySQL are supported in the current version of [the CFT](./cft_sidecar_failopen.yaml).

+Click [here for Snowflake support](./snowflake) and follow the instructions.

 ## DNS CNAME